emqx/emqx-docs/en_US/changes/upgrade-4.3.md

 #### `emqx_auth_redis`:

-- SSL configs are now groupped by `.ssl` in the config path. e.g. `auth.redis.cacertfile` is now `auth.redis.ssl.cacertfile`
+- SSL configs are now groupped by `.ssl` in the config path.
+E.g. `auth.redis.cacertfile` is now `auth.redis.ssl.cacertfile`

 #### `emqx_web_hook` config changes

-Note: webhook resources and actions in rule engine is migrated by the database migration command.
+Note: webhook resources and actions in rule engine are migrated by the database export&import command.

 - Config key `web.hook.api.url` is renamed to `web.hook.url`.
 - Config key `web.hook.encode_payload` is replaced by `web.hook.body.encoding_of_payload_field`